MGM could pay up to $800M in Las Vegas shooting settlement

 In a Securities and Exchange Commission filing, MGM Resorts International says it has $800 million available to shooting victims and hopes to settle claims by May 2020.

-MGM Resorts International will have up to $800 million to settle lawsuits from the Oct.
-1, 2017, mass shooting and the company hopes to reach a settlement by next May.
+MGM Resorts International says it could possibly reach settlement between $735 million and $800 million for the litigation that arose from the Oct.
+1, 2017, mass shooting.

-The company, in a quarterly Securities and Exchange Commission filing, said $751 million in insurance can go toward the settlement.
+In a quarterly Securities and Exchange Commission filing, the company said $751 million in insurance can go toward the settlement, which the company hopes to reach by next May.

 The SEC filing was required because any settlement could affect the company’s financial results.